suleymanarslan/notebook/quotes.md

 > angelheaded hipsters burning for the ancient heavenly connection to the / starry dynamo in the machinery of night — Allen Gingsberg, Howl

+> The best time to plant a tree was 20 years ago.
+The second best time is now
+- Chinese proverb

 #### Jalāl ad-Dīn Muhammad Rūmī: